 Don’t jump the gun

-You don't want to dilute the “big reveal” by going public with a new email signature or by changing your social media pages too early.
+Don't go public with a new email signature or by changing your social media pages too early.
 Make sure to give yourself enough time to do the last check, and don’t risk leaking the new brand to the public before the official launch.